jtsumner/mlm/README.md

 # Multi-Level Metagenomics

+Is a user-friendly, automated metagenomics pipeline the key to making your life as a bioinformatician easier?
+Do you still want some choice in which tools you use for each analysis step rather a rigid selection of pre-determined tools that other pipelines use?
+Well look no further!

+Welcome to Muti-Level Metagenomics (not to be confused with Multi-Level Marketing), a flexible analysis pipeline designed to handle various metagenomics data types and analyses steps.
+Use MLM's flexible, low-free configuration settings to choose from multiple tools at each major step in the analysis.
+Yes, you heard that right: you can use the MLM pipeline to make your own pipeline.
+Answer the question closest to your heart.
+Like, is this a pipeline, or a pyramid scheme?

+**UNDER ACTIVE DEVELOPMENT** :) Use at you own risk...

 ```text
 ,---.    ,---. ___    _  .---.,---------..-./`)              .---.      .-''-. ,---.  ,---.  .-''-.   .---.
 |    \  /    .'   |  | | | ,_|\          \ .-.')             | ,_|    .'_ _   \|   /  |   |.'_ _   \  | ,_|